 Our two major tax jurisdictions are India and the U.S., though we also file tax returns in other foreign jurisdictions.
-Significant judgments are involved in determining the provision for income taxes, including expectation on tax position which are sustainable on a more likely than not basis.
+Significant judgments are involved in determining the provision for income taxes, including the amount expected to be paid/recovered for uncertain tax positions.